 I’ve now completed my translation to English and port of the game to TRS-80 MC-10.
 I’ve also completed playing the game.
 But of course I cheated by playing it from the inside (code side) out, and not as it really should be played.
 I look forward to Jason's account of slogging it through in a proper player's way.
 It’s a complex adventures with lots of subtleties and has been and will be challenging for him.
 Here’s a video with me demonstrating a bit of the start of the game (an early version of my port with some of the translation still rough):

 I really appreciate Jason's detailed discussions of this and other games.
-They really help when trying to unpack the code and do a translation.
+They help when trying to unpack the code and do a translation.
 Or I should really say "to tweak" a translation provided me by Copilot.
 It did most of the heavy lifting, but I used Jason's analysis and the contributions of others posting on his blog to help when things were unclear.
-I also, as usual, called in my son Charlie in to help with a few conundrums I had with certain words.
+I also, as usual, called in my son Charlie to help with a few conundrums I had with certain words.
 For example, he helped confirm that the original used LEFT and RIGHT directions in addition to North, South, East West.
-For a time I had even wondered if it was using PORT/STARBOARD.
+For a time I had wondered if it was using PORT/STARBOARD, since reviews apparently complained about its use of "naval terminology."
 One mystery I still have is the last word in the Verb list, which CoPilot and Charlie rendered as SPIT (Haku).
 It was clear from the code that it needed to be something like CLEAN or SWEEP, as it involved having to carry a broom and do something with a pile of trash.

 If you just looked at those skeletons you would get a message telling you they were, as Jason nicely put it "seething with angry spirits".
 But if you looked at them after saying AMEN" over their remains they would be described as "sleeping peacefully".
 Then you could SEARCH or MOVE them.
 These are actually different VERBS in terms of their effects, although they both accomplish the same end of revealing hidden items.
 You need to do this to find needed keys that allow you to proceed to the lower levels of the ship.